Swayyam team – Aug 2019

 She strives to live life conscientiously and in harmony with the environment.
-Towards achieving this harmony she realized that she couldn’t do this alone.
-That is when she started to look at various possibilities of building communities that are progressive, inclusive, self reliant and sustainable.
+Towards achieving this, she realized that she couldn’t do it alone.
+That is when she started to look at various possibilities of building communities that are progressive, inclusive, self-reliant and sustainable.
 That was the birth of ‘swaYYam’, an idea that lingered for years but came into formal existence on Dec 2nd, 2011.
 After years of wading through the city life she realized it was time to move back to the land, back to the roots in 2014.
 Open Shell Farm was started since and today in its 6th year is a fully functional and a demonstration farm for regenerative farming using Permaculture principles.

-She was highly inspired by Masanobu Fukuokas’ ‘One Straw Revolution’ and Schumacher’s ‘Small is Beautiful’.
-For the past one decade she has been inspiring people to discover their inherent strengths and gifts to live with integrity and in harmony with nature.
+She was highly inspired by Masanobu Fukuoka’s ‘One Straw Revolution’ and Schumacher’s ‘Small is Beautiful’.
+For over a decade she has been inspiring people to discover their inherent strengths and gifts to live with integrity and in harmony with nature.
 She conducts regular trainings, drawing from her real-life experiences at Open Shell Farm and across the country Introducing Permaculture, and Regenerative agroforestry for aspiring ‘city refugees’ who are increasingly becoming aware of their unsustainable ways of living and aim to take charge of their lives, starting with food, soil and water.
 She has volunteered on several organic and permaculture farms and brings with her a diverse range of experiences.
-She is a certified Permaculture Designer, a yoga therapist, an excellent cook, and prefers to dig her hands in the soil.
+She is a certified Permaculture Designer, teacher and consultant, a yoga therapist, an excellent cook, and a farmer who prefers to dig her hands in the soil.
 In addition to this she also consults on farm designs for clients and designs subsistence model farms for marginal farmers.

 Levi Mataga, a native of south Texas, USA, is a former educator and school administrator.
 He started planting trees when he was 13 years old working in his father’s landscaping business.
-Always an advocate for localizing food sources, he began working with Community Garden Projects and Community Supported Agriculture in Chicago, Texas and Vermont since 2001.
-He has been involved in Gardening initiatives for students in San Antonio, Texas while a teacher at the Circle School.
-As the founder of Firefly Learning Academy, a Montessori-based preschool for financially disadvantaged kids, he included gardening as part of the curriculum, used the produce for the children’s meals, designed and installed rainwater catchment systems for irrigation and a composting program to handle all organic waste from the school.
-He was a member of the Rhizome Collective and their Urban Sustainability Training in Austin, Texas and worked on soil restoration projects with the group in New Orleans after hurricane Katrina.
+Always an advocate for localizing food sources, he began working with Community Garden Projects in Chicago and Texas in 2000.
+He has been involved in gardening initiatives for students in San Antonio, Texas while a teacher at the Circle School.
+As the founder of Firefly Learning Academy, a Montessori-based preschool for financially disadvantaged kids, he included gardening as part of the curriculum, used the produce for the children’s meals, designed and installed rainwater catchment systems for irrigation as well as a composting program to handle all organic waste from the school.
+In 2005, he was a member of the Rhizome Collective and their Urban Sustainability Training in Austin, Texas and worked on soil restoration projects with the group in New Orleans after hurricane Katrina.

 Levi traveled to India in the summer of 2012 as part of a group of volunteers to work with Thakkar Bapa Grama, a privately run school for rural and marginalized children on the outskirts of Bangalore.
 It was here that he met Malvikaa and learned of the mission for swaYYam and became directly involved with the pioneering efforts at the Open Shell Farm.

 He is primarily interested in permaculture methods to create healthy biospheres, natural farming for producing food without chemicals and rainwater harvesting techniques to address the coming difficulty with managing the world’s limited water supply while integrating all of these actions with the education of the next generation.